aal2015/Artificial-Natural-Language-Understanding/Assignments/Translate your own language/README.md

 ## About Project
 A model was trained to translate Hindi text to English text.
 'IITB-English-Hindi Parallel Corpus' was the dataset used for training the model.
 More information about the data can be found at https://huggingface.co/datasets/cfilt/iitb-english-hindi.
+The model training is done in 'Translate your own language Abhinav.ipynb' file. 'backend_test.ipynb' file illustrates the logic to translate from Hindi text to English text during inference for adding it in the backend.

 ## Tech Stack
 - Frontend - Reach